← Back to Blog

 Journaling March 31, 2026

-The 10 Best Journaling Apps of 2026 — A Founder's Honest Review
+10 Best Journaling Apps for 2026 — Tested for Privacy & AI

 Over the past three months, I downloaded and actively used 30+ journaling apps — writing real entries in each one for at least a week.
 Some got two weeks.
 A few earned a month.
 I wanted to understand not just what exists, but what's genuinely good, what's overhyped, and where the gaps are that made me build The Architect in the first place.